Hubert51/OARbot/README.md

 ```
 sudo apt-get install ros-kinetic-fiducials
 ```
+## Arm and Wrist Camera
+The kinova arm and the camera on the wrist
+### Initialize
+To initialize the camera SDK, kinova SDK and tag detection.
+`roslaunch assistiverobot bringup_arm_camera_tag.launch`

 ## Moveit
 * Official supported ros version is indego in ubuntu14.04.
 This is [documentation](https://github.com/Kinovarobotics/kinova-ros/wiki/MoveIt).
 If you want to use moveit in kinetic in ubuntu16.04.
 Some changes need to be applied.
 The scripts required to use moveit are